DylanS1988/BUS4005-1/README.md

 ## Data privacy note

 All examples in this repository are fictional, de-identified or generalised.
 No confidential company information, real batch records, customer details, product names, batch numbers or internal SOP content should be uploaded.
+Example scenarios are brainstormed with AI input to ensure they are both realistic and random.